Missing Persons Notification Policy for Students Residing in On-Campus Housing

 The University of Georgia Police Department

 Students will be given the opportunity during the time of move-in to designate an individual or individuals to be contacted by the University no more than 24 hours after the time the student is determined to be missing.
 A designation will remain in effect until changed or revoked by the student.
-This information will be maintained in the area office of the community where the student is a resident.
+This information will be maintained at the 24-hour desk in the community where the student resides.